nextrap/nextrap-element-image/README.md

   - `round-borders`: Applies rounded corners
   - `dont-pause-on-hover`: Prevents slideshow from pausing on hover
 - `interval`: Custom interval for slideshow transitions (in milliseconds)

+#### Event Callbacks

+- `onSlideChange`: Called when the active slide changes.
+Receives the index of the new active slide and the image element.
+- `onFullscreenEnter`: Called when entering fullscreen mode.
+Receives the image element that was clicked.
+- `onFullscreenExit`: Called when exiting fullscreen mode.
+Receives the image element that was in fullscreen.
+- `onSlideshowPause`: Called when the slideshow is paused.
+Receives the current active image element.
+- `onSlideshowResume`: Called when the slideshow is resumed.
+Receives the current active image element.
+- `onImageClick`: Called when an image is clicked.
+Receives the clicked image element and the click event.

 #### Image Element Attributes